Demography Demography

 3. Sample surveys are always subject to error, and the proportions simply reflect the mid-point of a possible range.
 The confidence intervals (CIs) indicate the reliability of the estimate at the 95% level.
 This means that, if independent samples were repeatedly taken from the same population, we would expect the proportion to lie between upper and lower bounds of the CI 95% of the time.
 The wider the CI, the more uncertain the proportion.
 Where CIs overlap for different sub-populations or time periods we cannot be sure that there is a real difference in the proportion, even if the mid-point proportions differ.
 CIs are represented in the bar graphs by vertical lines at the top of each bar.

 The total number of orphans increased by over a million between 2002 and 2009, after which the trend was reversed.
 By 2017, orphan numbers had fallen to below 2002 levels.
-This was largely the result of improved access to antiretrovirals and reduced parental death rates.
+This was largely the result of improved access to antiretrovirals.
 Contrary to expectations, the number of orphaned children did not increase significantly during the COVID-19 pandemic in 2020 and 2021, and in 2022 the orphaning rates in all categories (maternal, paternal and double orphans) were lower than they were in 2019.
 This may be because COVID-19 related deaths were most prevalent among older people, while prime-age adults with children were less vulnerable.

-In 2022, 3% of all children in South Africa were maternal orphans with living fathers, 9% were paternal orphans with living mothers, and a further 2% were recorded as double orphans.
-In total, 5% of children in South Africa (1 million children) did not have a living biological mother and 11% (2.3 million children) did not have a living biological father.
-The numbers of paternal orphans are high because of the relatively high mortality rates of men among South Africa, as well as a greater probability that the vital status, and perhaps even the identity, of a child's father is unknown.
-Around 300,000 children have fathers whose vital status is reported to be “unknown”, compared with fewer than 40,000 children whose mothers’ status is unknown).
+In 2024, 3% of all children in South Africa were maternal orphans with living fathers, 9% were paternal orphans with living mothers, and a further 2% were recorded as double orphans.
+In total, 5% of children in South Africa (950,000 children) did not have a living biological mother and 10% (2.2 million) did not have a living biological father.
+The numbers of paternal orphans are high because of the relatively high mortality rates among men in South Africa, as well as a greater probability that the vital status, and perhaps even the identity, of a child’s father is unknown.
+Around 290,000 children have fathers whose vital status is reported to be “unknown”, compared with fewer than 30,000 children whose mothers’ status is unknown.

 There is some variation across provinces.
 The Eastern Cape, for example, has historically reported relatively high rates of orphaning, reflecting a situation where rural households of origin carry a large burden of care for orphaned children.
-In terms of orphan numbers, double orphans are concentrated mostly in three provinces: KwaZulu-Natal (accounts for 23% of double orphans), Gauteng (20%) and the Eastern Cape (14%).
-Together these three provinces are home to 56% of all double orphans.
+In terms of provincial shares, double orphans are concentrated mostly in three provinces: KwaZulu-Natal (accounts for 22% of double orphans), Gauteng (20%) and the Eastern Cape (13%).
+Together these three provinces are home to nearly 60% of all double orphans.

-The poorest households carry the greatest burden of care for orphans.
-Nearly 40% of all orphans are resident in the poorest 20% of households.
+The poorest households carry the greatest burden of care for orphaned children.
+Just over 40% of all double orphans are resident in the poorest 20% of households.

 The likelihood of orphaning increases as a child gets older.
-Across all age groups, the main form of orphaning is paternal orphaning, which increases from 4% among children under six years of age, to 14% among children aged 12 – 17 years.
-While less than 1% of children under six years are maternal orphans, the maternal orphaning rate increases to 4% in children aged 12 – 17 years.
+Across all age groups, the main form of orphaning is paternal orphaning (deceased father), which increases from 4% among children under six years of age, to 13% among children aged 12 – 17 years.
+While less than 1% of children under six years are maternal orphans, the maternal orphaning rate increases to 5% in children aged 12 – 17 years.

 Children are defined as orphaned if their parent is known to be deceased or if the vital status of the parent is unknown.
 Orphans are identified in three mutually exclusive categories: maternal orphans, paternal orphans and double orphans.
 The three categories add up to the total number of orphans.